 You have to see it to believe it.
 Musicians love its acoustics.
 Tourists love its unique design.
 It’s a veritable symphony of stained glass, mosaics, and sculptures.

-But the beautiful mosaicked facade is upstaged by the interior.
-The richly decorated auditorium is almost overwhelming.
+Inside, the richly decorated auditorium is almost overwhelming.

 The piece de resistance is the intricate stained glass ceiling by Antoni Rigalt.
 Iron and glass chandeliers create a starry night effect.